TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

 - Permissions for Amazon S3

 ### IAM

+IAM Role : Permissions, getting access key to allow code to speak to other AWS services.

+Controls user permissions (and granular entitlements) with AWS services

 User permissions created.
 Can also be created on DB side or SSO.

-Policy is a collection of permissions

 IAM role is an identity that you can assume to gain temp access